Mortgage Recast Calculator

 Does recasting change the interest rate?

 No. Mortgage recasting keeps the same interest rate and loan term.
-Only the monthly payment is recalculated based on the reduced loan balance.
+Only the monthly payment changes based on the reduced loan balance.

 When should you consider mortgage recasting?

-Mortgage recasting can be useful when you receive extra funds such as a bonus, inheritance, or savings and want to reduce your monthly mortgage payment without refinancing your loan.
+Recasting is useful when you receive extra funds such as a bonus, inheritance, or savings and want to reduce your monthly mortgage payment without refinancing.